Kellie Woodley is the coordinator of Citizen Network England, currently she is on maternity leave.

-Kellie currently works for Skills for People in Newcastle upon Tyne, working in the voluntary and community sector for many years.
-Kellie began working alongside people and families in the advocacy movement designing and exploring representational advocacy and user involvement, supporting and influencing local government.
+Kellie works for Inclusion North as a project manager for the North East of England, having worked in the voluntary and community sector for many years.
+She began her career working alongside people and families in the advocacy movement designing and exploring representational advocacy and user involvement, supporting and influencing local government.
 Kellie’s experience in supporting the advocacy movement led to her contributing to the national advocacy qualification.

 In 2007 Kellie was part of the Paradigm delivery team leading the first Self-Directed Support programme in England.
 Kellie led and supported Cambridge and Richmond local authorities to pave the way for self-directed support for people with learning disabilities and their families.